 So, are you ready to give up your flush toilet yet?
 It’s a crazy subject and a big change in how you think about going.
 Hey, it took us over two years to make the plunge (again pun intended) so if you aren’t there yet, it’s ok.
 There‘s a big movement brewing so it’s something you might want to consider.
 Who knows what kind of crazy toilet like contraptions we will have in the future?
 As my Grandmother would always say, “you better S#*T or get off the pot”…so we say “OK”!

-Disclaimer: While Natures Head thought we were crazy enough to donate a toilet too, we were not required to say or write anything in exchange, so as usual all of our opinions are not purchased and are our own.
+Disclaimer: While Natures Head thought we were crazy enough to send us a toilet for review, we were and are not required to say or write anything in exchange, so as usual all of our opinions are not purchased and are our own.